ICT4LT Module 3.2

 Figure 9: Video synchronised audio recording utility

-A student recording device - or media player - in a CALL package should include such functions as:
+A recording device in a CALL package should include such functions as:

 An important factor concerning audio is the quality of the sound recordings.
 We recommend recording large amounts of audio at a professional studio with professional actors - which can work out cheaper than working with amateurs who may have to do numerous retakes over several days.
 When writing the materials, it is important to keep careful track of which texts have to be spoken by a female or male voice - or in different accents, e.g. British or American English.